nazimgol/HeyListen/README.md

 A Socket IO App Running on a Google Cloud Platform VM.

+# Note

+Not yet working.
+Issue with setting up VM and getting a node socket server to listen for connection.

 # Get Code to Google Cloud E2 VM

 - https://javascript.plainenglish.io/deploy-a-node-js-server-using-google-cloud-compute-engine-87268919de20